jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 :::

 :::tip
-You may use the global assignment operator `<<-` to define a global variable inside of a function.
+You may use the global assignment operator `<<-` to define a global variable inside a function.

 ```r
 # Create a function with a global variable